-- Important area of open space making a substantial contribution to the setting of the Tadcaster conservation area, the Grade II listed Wharfe Bridge and the River Wharfe more generally. - · Public access via two footpaths. - Incorporates an avenue of Lime trees that screen the sports pitch to the west.
+- Important area of open space making a strong contribution to the setting of the Tadcaster conservation area, the Grade II listed Wharfe Bridge and the River Wharfe more generally. - · Public access via two footpaths. - Incorporates an avenue of Lime trees possibly planted in the early twentieth century that screen the footbal pitch (home of Tadcaster Albion Football Club) to the west. - Incorporates a small agricultural building of nineteenth century date, much altered and thought to have been associated with a former small holding. - The site of possible wharves of indeterminate origin but certainly early nineteenth century in use.